 Skip to content Skip to main navigation Report an accessibility issue

 If we are able to send you an enrollment offer, a program deposit, equal to one month’s tuition amount, is required to secure the spot for the child.
 This deposit is nonrefundable if the child does not actually enroll.
-For program participants, the deposit is applied to the last month’s payment.
-Upon receipt of the deposit, the director contacts the parent(s) to schedule an enrollment conference.
-Policies and required paperwork will be discussed.
+For children who do enroll, the deposit is applied to the last month’s payment.

 Program: Monthly Tuition: Annual Materials Fee: Program Deposit Amount: